Atrovent Inhalation Solution (Ipratropium Bromide Monohydrate)

 Medical Conditions to Discuss

-Tell your doctor if you have or have had: glaucoma (high pressure in the eye), difficulty or pain when passing urine, constipation, cystic fibrosis, or hyper reactive airways.
+Inform your doctor if you have glaucoma, difficulty passing urine, constipation, cystic fibrosis, or hyper reactive airways.

 Pregnancy and Breastfeeding

-Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the possible risks and benefits of using Atrovent Inhalation Solution during pregnancy or breastfeeding.
+Consult your doctor if you are pregnant, plan to become pregnant, or are breastfeeding to discuss potential risks and benefits.

 Drug Interactions

-• medicines used to treat heart problems such as adrenaline
+• medicines for heart problems such as adrenaline

 Alcohol & Driving

-Be careful when driving or operating machinery until you know how Atrovent Inhalation Solution affects you.
+Be cautious when driving or operating machinery until you know how Atrovent Inhalation Solution affects you.

 Alcohol